sfcta/report-tncs2020/content/ch3_general.md

 missing required data and time information necessary for temporal analysis.

-Figure 7 shows the average Uber trips by day of week for the 6 months prior to the pandemic and the first 6 months during the pandemic.
+Figure 7 shows the average Uber trips by day of week for the 6 months prior to the COVID pandemic and the first 6 months during the COVID pandemic.
 The figure shows that Uber trips steadily increased from Monday to Friday, are at their highest on Friday and Saturday, and their lowest on Sunday.
-It further shows that trips declined by 80% during the first 6 months of the pandemic.
+It further shows that trips declined by 80% during the first 6 months of the COVID pandemic.

 {{% plotly_bar id="Fig7" csvfile="content/ch3_general/trips_by_weekday_uber.csv" height="full" width="full" style="ta-flipped" %}}
 <figcaption>Figure 7.
-Average Trips by Day of Week, Before and During the Pandemic, from
+Average Trips by Day of Week, Before and During COVID, from
 September 2019 to August 2020</figcaption><br/>

-Figure 8 shows Uber trips by time of day for a typical weekday and average Friday before and during the pandemic.[^2] Prior to the COViD pandemic, trips had a diurnal distribution during typical weekdays: low trip volumes during late night, peaks of activity in the morning and early evening when roadway congestion is most severe, and sustained but lower volumes throughout the midday.
+Figure 8 shows Uber trips by time of day for a typical weekday and average Friday before and during the COVID pandemic.[^2] Prior to the COVID pandemic, trips had a diurnal distribution during typical weekdays: low trip volumes during late night, peaks of activity in the morning and early evening when roadway congestion is most severe, and sustained but lower volumes throughout the midday.
 Fridays had a similar morning peak, but higher trips throughout the midday, a much larger evening peak, and a third late-evening peak.
-During the pandemic, Uber trips decreased substantially and time- of-day profiles were flatter, and peaked earlier, in the mid-afternoon.
+During the COVID pandemic, Uber trips decreased substantially and time- of-day profiles were flatter, and peaked earlier, in the mid-afternoon.

 [^2]: A typical weekday is an average of non-holiday Tuesdays, Wednesdays, and Thursdays.

 {{% plotly_line_1x2 id="Fig8" csvfile1="content/ch3_general/trips_by_hour_typical_weekday_uber.csv" csvfile2="content/ch3_general/trips_by_hour_friday_uber.csv" subtitle1="Typical Weekday" subtitle2="Fridays" height="full" width="full" style="ta-flipped" %}}
 <figcaption>Figure 8.
-Trip by Time of Day on an Average Typical Weekday and Friday, Before and During the
-Pandemic, from September 2019 to August 2020</figcaption><br/>
+Trip by Time of Day on an Average Typical Weekday and Friday, Before and During COVID, from September 2019 to August 2020</figcaption><br/>

 ## How many miles did TNCs drive?
 VMT is a measure of the total amount of travel.
 It is used in environmental analysis to